codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 ### Cache

-`cache:` Enables to define the paths to be cached and stored on Codemagic.
+`cache:` defines the paths to be cached and stored on Codemagic.
 See the recommended paths for [dependency caching](./dependency-caching).

     cache:
       cache_paths: